Dev-P-L/NLP--NYTimes-News-Popularity-Prediction/README.md

 <br>

+Predicting popularity of blog articles has reached a **94 % AUC** level on a completely insulated validation set.

-Predicting popularity of several thousand New York Times blog articles has provided *useful insights* into latent value from unstructured data and impact of timing, classification predictors and word count.
+It has also provided **useful insights** about predictive impact from unstructured data, timing, classification and word count.

 **Natural Language Processing** has been combined with **Machine Learning**.
-In ML, eXtreme Gradient Boosting has proved somewhat more performing than Random Forest.
-Working on bootstrapped resample distributions has defeated overfitting, revealing true distributions and opening the way to an ensemble solution reaching a **94 % AUC** level on a completely insulated validation set.
+In Machine Learning, eXtreme Gradient Boosting has proved somewhat more performing than Random Forest.
+Working on bootstrapped resample distributions has defeated overfitting, revealed true distributions and opened up the way to the ensemble solution that has reached a 94 % AUC level.

 <br>